Vegetarian Summer Pasta Salad with Dill Vinaigrette

 In a small bowl, whisk together vinegar, lemon juice, dill, salt, and pepper.
 Slowly pour olive oil into the mixture while constantly whisking to emulsify the dressing.
 Pour over the pasta salad.

-Cover and let chill in the fridge for at least a half an hour before serving to let flavors develop.
+Cover and let chill in the fridge for at least 30 minutes before serving to let flavors develop.

 ***Please note that this post was sponsored by Alessi Foods.
 All opinions are my own.
 Thank you for supporting the brands that make VV possible.***